 Staff will wear gloves when dealing with blood or bodily fluids.
 Hands will be washed and gloves and any instruments will be disposed of appropriately.

-The Parents/Guardians will show at least one staff member and the Director how to properly administer all Incidental Medical Services.
+The Parents/Guardians will show at least one staff member & Director how to properly administer all Incidental Medical Services.
 Staff members will be trained as child moves to new classrooms.

 All medications and Incidental Medical Services will be transported with staff in the event of an emergency/disaster that requires relocation of the children.